oliveranza/github-explorer/README.md

 ## Directory Structure

-he project directory structure is organized as follows:
+The project directory structure is organized as follows:

 ```typescript
 github-explorer/